 Our students play a pivotal role in the richness of intellectual life at the Law School.
 They're not just invited to the annual Supreme Court Preview sponsored by the Institute of Bill of Rights Law, they're expected to help research and organize the two-day event attended by leading journalists and scholars from across the country.

 The Center for Legal and Courtroom Technology is a renowned resource for the latest in legal tech.
 Political leaders, judges and lawyers from around the world consult with the Center on the designs of their courtrooms and the implementation of audio/video and Internet technology into their justice systems.
-As part of the Legal Practice Program, W&M law students get hands-on experience arguing cases in the most technologically advanced courtroom in the world.

 The Wolf Law Library is a spacious, modern research facility with a friendly, service-oriented staff.
 It holds 400,000 volumes as well as scores of primary source material, rare books and wireless access to Lexis/Nexis, Westlaw and dozens of other digital collections.
 The Wolf Law Library recently launched a scholarship repository.